 Optical scopes were actually already in use at the time, but Hayha refused to use them because they tend to make you raise your head a little while aiming, and he wanted to keep his silhouette as small as possible.
 Combined with his snow camouflage, enemies had difficulty even seeing him, and this eventually earned him the nickname of "The White Death".

 Whilst being shot in the face, he simultaneously managed to take out the sniper that shot him, before lapsing into a coma.
 He awoke on the same day the Russians called a ceasefire, leading some to joke that the Red Army did so because they were too afraid of facing him again.

-So feared of him were the Russians, they basically said "FUCK EVERYTHING, JUST NUKE THE BASTARD!"
-So they dropped an artillery strike on where he was thought to be.
-It didn't kill him.
+Eventually the Russians became so scared of him that they dropped an artillery strike on where he was thought to be.
+And even that didn't kill him.